 Tip 2: Wear and Use the Right Gear

 In addition to a helmet, your child should always wear proper equipment when riding.
 Depending on the situation, this may mean bright, reflective clothes — particularly in low light conditions.
+Or it might just mean wearing clothes that allow comfortable movement.

 Check to make sure that your child’s clothes don’t present a danger when riding.
 Long or loose clothing can get caught in bike chains or the spokes, causing an accident.
 But don’t just forbid your kids to wear those clothes — talk to them about why these steps are important.